AliceO2Group/O2OpenAccess/README.md

 https://aliceo2group.github.io/analysis-framework/
 https://indico.cern.ch/event/1267433/timetable/#20230417.detailed

+### Structure of repository

+* Root of repository have the enable/enable_local and build_cmd scripts used for
+  loading O2Physics environment and build the example analysis from `src/` directory

+* `analysis/` directory contain the files required to run the exampla analysis

+* `cmake/` and `src/` contain the example analysis task

+* `container/` have the tools to build an cvmfs enabled EL9 container

+* `cvmfs/` have the tools to use a cvmfs enabled container

+* `upload/` have the tools to upload data to OpenData EOS storage

 ### Environment setup

 The environment (the package dependencies and the package path) is setup by running:
-`source enable`
+* For usage of cvmfs distributed O2Physics: `source enable`
+* For usage of a local compiled O2Physics: `source enable_local`

 There are a few of steering env vars:
-O2OPENACCESS_USE_LOCAL : set to any value to use the user-defined local tag or the default one (see below)

 O2OPENACCESS_SW_TAG_LOCAL : tag name to be used for O2Physics dependency(local installed); It has a default of: latest-o2physics-o2

-O2OPENACCESS_SW_TAG_CVMFS : tag name to be used for O2Physics dependency(cvmfs based); It has a default of: nightly-20230423-1
+O2OPENACCESS_SW_TAG_CVMFS : tag name to be used for O2Physics dependency(cvmfs based); It has a default of: daily-20251023-0000-1

-The default behaviour is that O2OPENACCESS_USE_LOCAL is not set, and cvmfs dependency will be used

 ### Building